-The short answer is: in most cases it caused more problems than it helped.
+The short answer is: in most cases, it has caused more problems than it helped.
 So I developed an ‘open version’.

-The reason for this in turn is that it is ultimately all about resistance.
+The reason for this, in turn, is that it is ultimately all about working with subconscious resistance.

 Have you ever bought a membership to a gym or other club but then found yourself resisting or even turning up at all?